Canton (flag): Upper hoist cantons

-Current flags using cantons
+Current flags and Ensigns using cantons

 Sovereign states

 The flag of Australia features the Union Jack as a canton.

 The flag of Chile incorporates a blue canton bearing a white five-pointed star.

-The flag of Fiji has a canton of the Union Jack.

 The flag of Greece has a blue canton with a white Greek cross.

 The flag of Liberia has a blue canton with a white five-pointed star.
+(This flag's canton is also used as Liberia Naval Jack/Jack of Liberia).

 The flag of Malaysia has a canton with a crescent and 14-pointed star in yellow on a blue field.

 The flag of New Zealand has a Union Jack canton.

 The flag of Samoa has a blue canton which bears the Southern Cross constellation in white.

-The flag of the Republic of China (Taiwan) has a navy blue canton bearing a white sun with 12 triangular rays.
-(This flag's canton is also used as the Taiwanese naval jack and the Kuomintang's party flag.)
+The flag of the Republic of China has a navy blue canton bearing a white sun with 12 triangular rays.
+(This flag's canton is also used as the naval jack and the flag of the Kuomintang.)

 The flag of Togo has a red canton bearing a white five-pointed star.

 The flag of Tonga has a white canton bearing a red Greek cross couped.

 The flag of Tuvalu features the Union Jack in its canton.